welllone/BuildsLeagueofLegends/README.md

 # Where does this data come from?

-All of the data like graphics and champions icons is from <a href="http://ddragon.leagueoflegends.com/tool/">Data Dragon</a>
+All of the data like graphics, descriptions and champions icons is from <a href="http://ddragon.leagueoflegends.com/tool/">Data Dragon</a>

 # Why this app?
 No one like to minimize the LOL game to check somethings.
 This all-in-one app provide all informations for semi-pro or pro players.